 State of the art working safety

 As part of a risk assessment, operators have an obligation to assess the hazards that could be caused by technical equipment and devices and to implement state of the art protective measures based on this assessment.
 The BATTERY line’s additional facilities to isolate hazards in the event of self-ignition of the batteries guarantee long-term process reliability and can be considered to be state of the art for the purposes of your risk assessment.

 Lithium ion batteries are an established part of our day-to-day lives and are sufficiently safe technology if manufactured using good production standards and handled properly.
 However, due to new findings and advances in development it is essential to continuously review preventive fire and hazard protection measures as part of the risk assessment and to re-assess them where necessary.

-Lithium ion batteries - hazardous goods
+Lithium ion batteries as hazardous goods

 Although lithium ion batteries are very safe in normal operation, a risk can arise, for example if the substances they contain are released due to thermal loads.
-The manufacturers’ technical data sheets specify that corrosive, toxic, carcinogenic and also flammable hazardous substances can discharge.
+The manufacturers’ technical data sheets specify that corrosive, toxic, carcinogenic and also flammable hazardous substances can escape.
 Appropriate preventive measures for early detection of damage are an important element in guaranteeing safe workplaces.

 Early detection based on intelligent technology